MEF-GIT/MEF-LSO-Cantata-SDK/README.md

 - `README` - This file
 - `productApi` - Definitions of the APIs - yaml files with schemas
 - `documentation` - All related standards and Developer Guides
-  - `productApi` - API related documentation - API Developer Guides
+  - `productApi` - API-related documentation - API Developer Guides
-  - `productSchema` - Product related documentation - Product schema guides
+  - `productSchema` - Product-related documentation - Product schema guides
   - `supportingStandards` - The rest of the documents and standards.
 - `ProductSchema` - Product Specification schemas
 - `generated`